ThisIsJeron/Autograder/README.md

 Instructions for finals by upload:

     Instructor Instructions:
-     1. Upload file at localhost/instructorForm.html, fill in test answers
+     1. Upload file at localhost/instructorForm.html, fill in prompts for test cases
      2. Go to IDs.cgi to change valid IDs

     Student Instructions: